No results found matching your search criteria. Showing all properties instead.

 Day trip to The Isles of Scilly.
 The islands are beautiful but be aware of the length of the journey.

 The Jubilee Pool.
-The UK's largest and most celebrated Art Deco sea water lido.
-The Geothermal pool is still in the making! – It will be launched in Spring 2020
+The UK's largest and most celebrated Art Deco seawater lido.
+The Geothermal pool is now open but booking is essential.

 Penzance Leisure centre.
 Indoor pool and gym facilities with small cafe.15 minute walk from here.